KQM-git/TCL/docs/evidence/equipment/artifacts.md

 In this video, Jean does 98 Cryo damage \(infused by Chongyun\) on her normals with the VV buff, and Barbara does 41 damage with her normals with both VV and Xingqiu's C2 buff.
 When a Frozen target is swirled, Jean does 98 damage and Barbara does 41 damage to the target, meaning that the target received both a Hydro resistance down and Cryo resistance down debuff from a single Anemo attack.

-**Signifiance:** Improves rotations; Anemo characters don't need to be swapped in for each individual elemental debuff.
+**Signifiance:** Improves rotations; Anemo characters don't need to be swapped in for each individual Elemental debuff.

 ### 4-Piece Viridescent Venerer Explained